RickMConstantine/Crypto-Portfolio-ACB-Tracker/README.md

 - Add and manage fiat currencies and blockchain assets.
 - Record transactions with support for buy, sell, trade, send, and receive types.
+- Filter transactions by asset, type, and date range.
+- Import transactions from CSV.
 - Track asset balances and prices over time.
 - View and delete assets and transactions.
+- View ACB and superficial loss calculations per asset and per year.
 - All data is stored locally in a SQLite database.

 ## Tech Stack